EXCLUSIVE TO UNIONBANK MEMBERS

 A Member’s eligibility to emergency care benefits under the Agreement shall be based on the final medical diagnosis.

-3. Who is qualified for ER Care All-In 80 Kids?
+3. Who is qualified for ER Care All-In 80 Adults?

-Children, 1-17 years old, can get ER Care All-In 80 Kids and register as a Member.
+Adults, 18 to 64 years old, can get ER Care All-In 80 Adults and register as a Member.
 Upon purchase, submit the enrollee's full name, birthdate and gender.
 1SURE will register the enrollee as a member of Insular Health Care.

-4. When can I start using ER Care All-In 80 Kids?
+4. When can I start using ER Care All-In 80 Adults?

 From the day of registration, the health card will be activated after ten (10) calendar days.
 Your health card is valid for 12 months or up until used whichever comes first.